Author guidelines

 1.5 Cover Letter

 A cover letter must be included with each manuscript submission.
 It should be brief and give reasons for why the content of the paper is significant and it fits the scope of this journal.
+In other words, papers submitted to this journal must be in accord with the articles published in this journal.
 State that neither the manuscript nor any parts of its content are currently under consideration or published in another journal.

 Go Top